 - Any damaged or lost personal property, like a cracked phone screen

 Your trip and fall lawyer will go over what losses may or may not be recoverable during a free initial meeting.
 Our experienced attorneys will fight to ensure you receive the compensation you deserve for your injuries.
 For example, we won a $400,000 settlement for a client in Delaware County who sustained back injuries and required surgery after falling on a slippery substance outside her doctor’s office.
 In another case near the Cumberland Valley, we recovered $125,000 for a client injured at a grocery store after she injured her knee as a result of a slip and fall from a leaky freezer.
-If you slipped or tripped and fell and it was not your fault, give Ostroff Injury Law a call today.
+If you slipped or tripped and fell and it was not your fault, give Ostroff Godshall Injury and Accident Lawyers a call today.
 You will not pay us anything unless and until we recover compensation on your behalf.

 Talk to a Hershey Slip and Fall Attorney Today